David Wiseman

 Biography

-View my research on my SSRN Author page:
+View selected research on David Wiseman's SSRN Author page.

-Professor Wiseman's principal areas of research and activity are access to justice, social and economic human rights and the institutional competence of courts in Charter litigation.
-Professor Wiseman has published a number of articles and book chapters on the legal protection of social and economic human rights.
+Professor Wiseman has published a number of articles, book chapters and reports on a range of other issues, such as: the role of paralegals in landlord-tenant disputes; access to justice in legal education and in regulation of the legal profession, including alternative business structures; access to justice problems in Canada’s refugee status determination system; the right to state-funded counsel in child protections matters; and, the institutional competence of courts in Charter litigation.
 Professor Wiseman has also drafted submissions to government law reform bodies in Canada and Australia and has appeared before United Nations human rights treaty monitoring bodies with and on behalf of NGOs from both countries.
-Professor Wiseman has volunteered at and served on the board of a community legal clinic and co-ordinated a legal information program on eviction prevention.
+Professor Wiseman has volunteered at and served on the board of a community legal clinic in Melbourne and a community reintegration facility in Ottawa.
+In Windsor, he co-ordinated a legal information program on eviction prevention.

 Documents